 How the LM317 Variable Voltage Regulator circuit works?

 The voltage between the ADJ and OUT terminals is always 1.25 volts (voltage established internally by the regulator) and consequently the current flowing through the resistor R1 is: IR1 = V/R1 = 1.25/R1.
 (1)

-The current through resistor R1 is IR1 and it is the same current that circulates through resistor R2 (the IADJ current is neglected).
+The current through resistor R1 is IR1 and it is the same current that circulates through resistor R2 (current IADJ is neglected).
 Then the voltage on resistor R2 is: VR2 = IR1 x R2 (2)

 Since the output voltage is: Vout = VR1 + VR2, then …

 Vout = 1.25 V + (1.25 x R2/R1) V. ….. simplifying (common factor)

 Vout = 1.25 V (1 + R2/R1) V.